-Use lidocaine hydrochloride injection only if the following are immediately available: oxygen, cardiopulmonary resuscitative equipment and drugs, and the - personnel resources needed for proper management of toxic reactions and related emergencies (see Warnings and Precautions (5.1), Adverse Reactions - The toxic effects of local anesthetics are additive.
-Monitor for neurologic and cardiovascular effects related to local anesthetic systemic toxicity when additional local anesthetics are administered with lidocaine hydrochloride injection (see Warnings and Precautions (5.1), Drug Interactions (7.1), Overdosage (10))

-Avoid rapid injection of a large volume of lidocaine hydrochloride injection and use fractional (incremental) doses when feasible.

-- Aspirate for blood prior to injecting lidocaine hydrochloride injection, both the initial dose and all subsequent doses, to avoid intravascular or intrathecal injection.
-However, a negative aspiration for blood does not ensure against an intravascular injection/see Warnings and Precaut - During major regional nerve blocks, such as those of the brachial plexus or lower extremity, the patient should have an indwelling intra assure adequate intravenous access.
-The lowest dosage of lidocaine hydrochloride injection that results in effective anesthesia should be used to avoid - high plasma levels and serious adverse reactions.
-Perform careful and constant monitoring of cardiovascular and respiratory (adequacy of oxygenation and ventilation) vital signs and the patient's level of consciousness after each local anesthetic injection. - Use lidocaine hydrochloride injection in carefully restricted quantities in areas of the body supplied by end arteries or having otherwise compromised blood supply such as digits, nose, external ear, or penis (see Warnings and Precautions (5.10))
+- versed in the diagnosis and management of dose-related toxicity and other acute emergencies which might arise from the block to be employed. - Use lidocaine hydrochloride injection only if the following are immediately available: oxygen, cardiopulmonary resuscitative equipment and drugs, and the personnel resources needed for proper management of toxic reactions and related emergencies [see Warnings and Precautions (5.1), Adverse Reactions (6), Overdosage (10)]. - The toxic effects of local anesthetics are additive.
+Monitor for neurologic and cardiovascular effects related to local anesthetic systemic toxicity when dditional local anesthetics are administered with lidocaine hydrochloride injection [see Warnings and Precautions (5.1), Drug Interactions (7.1), Overdosane (10)] - Aspirate for blood or cerebrospinal fluid (where applicable) prior to injecting lidocaine hydrochloride injection, both the initial dose and all subsequent doses, to avoid intravascular or intrathecal injection.
+However, a negative aspiration for blood or cerebrospinal fluid does not ensure against an intravascular or intrathecal injection /see Warnings and Precautions (5, 7)]. - Avoid rapid injection of a large volume of lidocaine hydrochloride injection (incremental) doses when feasible - During major regional nerve blocks, such as those of the brachial plexus or lower extremity, the patient should have an indwelling intravenous catheter to assure adequate intravenous access.
+The lowest dosage of lidocaine hydrochloride injection that results in effective anesthesia should be used to avoid high plasma levels and serious adverse reactions. - Perform careful and constant monitoring of cardiovascular and respiratory (adequacy of oxygenation and ventilation) vital signs and the patient's level of consciousness after each local anesthetic injection. - Use lidocaine hydrochloride injection in carefully restricted quantities in areas of the body supplied by end arteries or having otherwise compromised blood supply such as digits, nose, external ear, or penis [see Warnings and Precautions (5.10]]

-nended Concentrations and Dosages of Lidocaine Hydrochloride Injection in Adults The dosage of lidocaine hydrochloride injection administered varies with the anesthetic procedure, the area to be anesthetized, the vascularity of the tissues, the number of neuronal segments to be blocked, the depth of anesthesia and degree of muscle relaxation required, the duration of anesthesia desired, individual tolerance, and the physical condition of the patient.
+2.2 Recommended Concentrations and Dosages of Lidocaine Hydrochloride Injection in Adults

+The dosage of lidocaine hydrochloride injection administered varies with the anesthetic procedure, the area to be anesthetized, the vascularity of the tissues, the number of neuronal segments to be blocked, the depth of anesthesia and degree of muscle relaxation required, the duration of anesthesia desired, individual tolerance, and the physical condition of the patient.
 Administer the smallest dosage and concentration required to produce the desired result.